nathanssantos/evolution-graph/README.md

 **argument type:** _Number_

-Set the current step by the index passed as argument.
+Set the current step using the index passed as argument.

 ## To Do